hdelaby/katacoda-scenarios/dash-2020-ux-workshop-1/step1.md

-Our legacy shop uses Ruby on Rails and Spree.
+Congratulations for your new position at Storedog!
+The legacy e-commerce application uses Ruby on Rails and Spree.

 There's a prebuilt Rails Docker container image, along with a few Python / Flask microservice which handle our Coupon codes and Ads which run on the store.